 You can create up to 100 hub sites for an organization.

-If you set up SharePoint Multi-Geo for your organization, only sites within the same geographical location can be associated with a hub site.
+If you set up SharePoint Multi-Geo for your organization, any geo location where the SharePoint workload is available can be associated with a hub site.

 When users associate their sites with a hub site, it doesn't impact the permissions of either the hub site or the associated sites.
 It's important to ensure that all users you allow to associate sites to the hub site have permission to the hub site.